emb3rcia/spark-carrier/JOURNAL.md

 I think i did it!
 But i saw one thing, on global labels which i am using i will need to set input/output/bidirectional later, which will be a hastle.
 I will now add images to journal and then commit push it to GH!

 ## Time spent this session: 3 hours

+# July 28: New working scheme
+Hello again! it was 12h from last entry, and i am ready to do some more in this project, hopefully end the schematic so i can get to wiring it.

+Also, i said i will be trying some method of working, i am gonna change it up a little bit so it can be more simmiliar to pomodoro teaching method, so now it will be like this:
+- 25 minutes of working
+- 10 minutes of break
+- (the 35 minutes above will be called a cycle from now on)
+- every 3 cycles the break would be 25 minutes instead of 10
+- it should be like this: 25 (W) - 10 (B) - 25 (W) - 10 (B) - 25 (W) - 25 (B) - repeat

+Lets hope it works!
+Also i will be editing journal at the end of every working time and pushing it to GH, so lets start! i need to make HDMI rn so i will get going!